Jlevett/tech-challenge-002/README.md

 If altering an object or nested object that is in the state it is better to copy the object (not reference) alter it and send it back via this.setState (which accepts an object or a function that can return an object).

-Obeying the above also allows us to use the 'shouldComponentUpdate' method and '===' equality check which can be used to see if the object reference has changed.
+Obeying the above also allows us to use the 'shouldComponentUpdate' method and '===' equality check which can be used to see if the object reference has changed (and thus we dont need to iterate over both objects and compare each individual key-value pairs for changes).
 This was used in this exercise in order to reduce the renders of the InputComponent child components.

 General approach used for this exercise:

-Object.assign was used to create a copy of the object.
+- Object.assign was used to create an object copy.

 Future approaches to consider:

-Use the Immutability-helper or immutable.js library.
+- Use the Immutability-helper or immutable.js library.

-Handy Resources:
+Handy resource used for project:
 [Handling State in React: Four Immutable Approaches to Consider](https://medium.freecodecamp.org/handling-state-in-react-four-immutable-approaches-to-consider-d1f5c00249d5)

 ## HOW TO RUN